 If you have to ask others whether it’s a good time, consider waiting until something inside you says definitively that it is time.

 3. If you write a birth plan, think of it as a wish list.

-Gemma Manino is a birth doula, lactation counselor and the owner of Hardwick Birth Services in Frederick, Maryland.
-She’s been supporting mothers through pregnancy and beyond for more than three years.
+Gemma Manino is a birth doula, lactation counselor and the former owner of Hardwick Birth Services in Frederick, Maryland.

 1. Embarrassing things may happen, but worrying about them might inhibit labor.